255-The Advent of the F-Commerce Revolution

 Product innovations reduce customers’ effective costs in one of three ways: add information about the product and how it is to be used, reduce the resources the customer must use with the product, or improve the customer’s experience with the product.

 This innovation improves the customer’s experience with the product by increasing the customer’s sense of security in using the product.
-It allows the customer to get her friends’ opinions on what she is purchasing.
-Secondarily, the Facebook store reduces the customer’s resources used with the product by reducing the time the customer must spend in using the product.
+It allows the customer to get friends’ opinions on what the customer is purchasing.
+Secondarily, the Facebook store reduces the customer’s resources used with the product by reducing the time the customer must spend in using the retail product.
 The innovation reduces the steps the customer must take to make a purchase and it places the company’s product closer to the customer’s location.

 This is going to be a train to the destination of millions of customers.
 Every mainstream retailer has to get on board.